East Asia·China·Updated April 29, 2026

 What scams target tourists in Beijing?

-The most frequently reported tourist scams in Beijing are Tea House Scam, Tea Ceremony Friendship Trap, Subway Pickpocket Teams, with 8 classified as high severity.
+The most frequently reported tourist scams in Beijing are Unlicensed Black Cab from Tourist Sites, Tea House Scam, Subway Pickpocket Teams.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Shanghai.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Beijing?